ellcrys/patchain/readme.md

 As seen in the image above, all objects are shared between two partitions (P1 and P2) and each individual object in the partitions link to the object before it.
 The first object of each partition references the hash of the partition it is assigned to.
 Furthermore, we see the second partition (P2) link to the partition (P1).
 This is necessary to maintain data integrity across partitions.

-This repository contains a Patchain implementation on [CockroachDB](https://www.cockroachlabs.com).
+This repository contains a Patchain implementation for [CockroachDB](https://www.cockroachlabs.com).
 Please see tests for examples.